cmcornejocrespo/skupper-example-grpc/README.md

 ## Step 5: Access The Boutique Shop Application

 The web frontend for the `Online Boutique` application can be accessed via the *frontend-external* service.
-In the terminal for the **private1** cluster, start a firefox browser and access the shop UI.
+In the terminal for the **west** cluster, start a firefox browser and access the shop UI.

    ```bash
    /usr/bin/firefox --new-window  "http://$(oc get route frontend-external -o=jsonpath='{.spec.host}')/"